jkalis-MS/CodeOptimizationsSampleApp/README.md

 2.6.
 Once ready, doublecheck that in the **.NET Core** tab the Profiler is **On**

 More details in the App Insights Profiler documentation https://learn.microsoft.com/en-us/azure/azure-monitor/profiler/profiler#enable-application-insights-and-profiler

 > [!IMPORTANT]
 > ### Enable Managed Identity
 > Now any application (if it knows the connection string with a unique instrumentation key) can send data to your Application Insights.
+A more secure way is using Microsoft Entra authentication.
+> More details in the documentation https://learn.microsoft.com/en-us/azure/azure-monitor/profiler/profiler#enable-microsoft-entra-authentication-for-profile-ingestion.

-Details are here https://learn.microsoft.com/en-us/azure/azure-monitor/profiler/profiler#enable-microsoft-entra-authentication-for-profile-ingestion.
-The steps are as follows:
+The steps to enable system manged identity are as follows:

 2.7.
-In your App Service, on the **Identity** page validate that **Status** for Sytem assigned identity is **On** 2.8.
+In your App Service, on the **Identity** page validate that **Status** for Sytem assigned identity is **On**
+2.8.
 On the same page click **Azure role assignments** and add a new role assignment **Monitoring Metrics Publisher**

 ## 3. Create